 In a phenomenon akin to road rage, devoid of the implied consequences physical proximity brings, the interaction between people can often become hostile and aggressive in an extremely short space of time.

 It seems the evolution of our technology has far outpaced the evolution of our culture and modes of behaviour.

 It is important, then, that we help our students navigate the difficult world of digital interactions, and the use of social media in the classroom can go a long way to addressing this.

 Through the structured use of social media within the classroom, you can model positive digital interactions online.
 You help students develop appropriate commenting and sharing habits and also use it to help students to distinguish between real and ‘fake’ news.

 Blogging for students

-Encouraging students to blog is a great way to encourage the building of a regular writing habit.
+Encouraging students to blog is a great way to promote the building of a regular writing habits.

 It is also a powerful way for students to learn about publishing online and a means of familiarizing themselves with the the various functionalities of publishing platforms such as WordPress, Wix, and Blogger.